Best Gas Grills For BBQ Reviewed

 Q: What is the difference between a Charcoal grill & a Gas Grill for BBQ?

-In one word: flavour, but there is definitely more to it.
-The charcoal smoke adds a distinct type of flavour to the meat which BBQ purists will like.
+In one word: flavor, but there is definitely more to it.
+The charcoal smoke adds a distinct type of flavor to the meat which BBQ purists will like.
 Another advantage is the amount of heat that can be imparted onto the meat.
 Gas grills can’t reach temperatures of 900 very easily.
 These are also far less expensive than gas grills.
 Practicality is one element where gas wins over charcoal big time.

 Gas grilling has another huge advantage which is convenience.
 There’s no need for fiddling around with wood or briquettes etc. One can simply light in a press of a button and begin grilling.
 Health benefits are another reason why folks sometimes opt for gas grills.
 Studies have shown that charcoal grilled meat tends to have more carcinogens since the flame is much hotter.